Dr Maria Tulino

 Areas of counselling I deal with

-Face to face Weekly sessions range between £100.00 and £125 per session (50 minutes) depending on the kind of work we agree to do together (short term or long term) as well as the time of the day.
+Face to face Weekly sessions range between £120 and £150 per session (50 minutes) depending on the kind of work we agree to do together (short term or long term and your health insurance) as well as the time of the day.

 Telephone and Skype sessions available.